yamatt/blog/content/blog/safety-and-security.md

 This is incredibly sensible and pragmatic advice that responds to people's real-world usage of safety equipment.

+I have a carbon monoxide detector that won't let you close the battery door if you take the battery out.
+This makes it obvious that the battery has been removed.

 When talking about security it's often useful to make analogies to safety features.
 Safety is tangible and people like talking about safety.
 But they're often not directly comparable.

 Safety equipment is often tied to a regulations that can be complex and expensive to change.

-In this scenario safety equipment also has the same failings as a lot of security products do.
-Poor guidance.
+Safety equipment can also have the same failings as a lot of security products do.
+Poor documentation.
 Poor user experience, especially when things go really wrong.
 Poor quality alerts.

 If you want to build good, reliable, and accurate equipment you need to think about their failure states and how your users will over-come them.